 The most practical and effective remedy is to front your webpage with a content distribution network, such as Cloudflare, which caches your site and then serves up the cache from a number of servers sitting on different connections to the Internet.
 Effectively, you’re meeting the distributed traffic with a distributed cache.

-DDoS works because you can overwhelm an individual server.
+DDoSing works because you can overwhelm an individual server or network connection.
 But it’s difficult to build a botnet big enough to take on something like Cloudflare.
+That’s along the lines of trying to take on Microsoft on your own.
+Cloudflare isn’t as big as Microsoft of course, but network connectivity is all they do.

 Use load balancing